Meet Our Team

 Dennis Robinson was born in Unalaska and has lived here most of his life.
 Mr. Robinson was 27 years old when Unalaska elected him to serve on the Unalaska City Council (1986-1992) and has served our community on boards throughout the years that followed.
 Most recently The Unalaska City Council service (2008-2014, 2017-present) has led him to the position of Vice-Mayor (2018-present).

-He has served as a Director of Ounalashka Corporation, (OC) from 1982 to 1994 and from 2015 to present.
-His current term expires in June 2021.
+He has served as a Director of Ounalashka Corporation, (OC) from 1982 to 1994 and from 2015 to 2021.
 Mr. Robinson was Chair of the Board from 1987 to 1988 and from 1989 to 1994.
 He is the President of Bidar Corporation and Niigalax Corporation, and the Vice President of Little Brazil Corporation and Ounalashka Properties, Inc., all wholly owned subsidiaries of Ounalashka Corporation.
 He previously sat on the board for OC subsidiaries Bidar Corporation, Little Brazil Corporation, Niigalax Corporation, and Ounalashka Properties, Inc.

 He currently serves as Vice Mayor for the City of Unalaska, a director for the Alaska Municipal League, A director for The Southwest Alaska Municipal Conference and of course as a director on the Board of OC.